Hotels near Quincie Douglas Recreation Center

 Which hotels near Quincie Douglas Recreation Center offer free breakfast?

-SpringHill Suites Tucson at the Bridges (0.86 mi), The Kennedy Tucson SureStay Collection by Best Western (1.47 mi), and Super 8 by Wyndham Tucson Downtown Convention Center (3.38 mi) include complimentary breakfast.
+SpringHill Suites Tucson at the Bridges (0.86 mi, from $338/night), The Kennedy Tucson SureStay Collection by Best Western (1.47 mi, from $107/night), and Super 8 by Wyndham Tucson Downtown Convention Center (3.38 mi, from $59/night) include complimentary breakfast.

-Which hotels near Quincie Douglas Recreation Center have a pool?
+Which hotels near Quincie Douglas Recreation Center have an outdoor pool?

 Which hotels near Quincie Douglas Recreation Center offer free parking?